 Output will be three new PDF files with split 1 (page 0,1), split 2(page 2,3), split 3(page 4-end).

-No new function or class has been used in above python program.
-Using simple logic and iterations, we created the splits of passed pdf according to the passed list splits.
+No new function or class has been used in the above python program.
+Using simple logic and iterations, we created the splits of passed PDF according to the passed list splits.

 5. Adding watermark to PDF pages